jrob02180/jrob02180/README.md

 <h1 align="center"><img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f44b/512.webp" alt="" width="30">   <b>Hello there!</h1>

 ### <div align="center">Hi, I'm Jen, a full stack web developer who recently graduated from the University of Denver's Coding Bootcamp.
-I am a certified medical coder and have a background in healthcare.
+I am a certified medical coder and have a background in management and medical billing.
 I am passionate about learning new things and am excited to start my career in web/software development.
 I'm a problem solver, detail-oriented and a team player.
 I'm looking forward to working with a team to create amazing applications. <br><br>When I'm not coding, I enjoy hiking, playing pickleball, kayaking, and reading.
 <br/>

-- 🌱 I’m currently learning AWS, Python, and Java
+- 🌱 I’m currently learning AWS.

 - 👯 I’m looking to collaborate on anything and network!

 - 😄 Pronouns: she/her

-- ⚡ Fun facts about me: I taught English in Japan, went white-water rafting in Alaska and have 10 siblings!
+- ⚡ Fun facts about me: I taught English in Japan and went white-water rafting in Alaska. &#129398;

 </div>